Water Recreation Facility Licenses

 Properly Drain Pool and Spa Water

 During the spring and fall, large amounts of water from swimming pools and spas are discharged into the storm drain system.
-The storm drain system in Arlington drains directly into its streams.
-Swimming pool and spa water can have devastating effects on the health of our streams if not disposed of properly.
-The chlorine, bromine, algaecides, cleaning chemicals and low oxygen levels can kill fish and other aquatic life in streams.
-Also, draining large volumes of water quickly can cause stream bank erosion.
+In Arlington, this system drains directly into streams.
+If not disposed of properly, pool and spa water can harm our streams.
+Chemicals like chlorine, bromine, algaecides, cleaning chemicals, and low oxygen levels can kill fish and other aquatic life.
+Additionally, draining large volumes of water quickly can cause stream bank erosion.

 More Information from the Department of Environmental Services